-Meanwhile, current financial liabilities decreased MMUS\$ 52.5, explained mainly by repayments of current financial liabilities (Series B bond - MMUS\$ 50, Banco BTG Pactual - MMUS\$ 20, Banco Itaú Corpbanca - MMUS\$ 10, Other -MMUS\$ 1), partially offset by the reclassification of non-current liabilities as current.
+Meanwhile, current financial liabilities rose MMUS\$ 396.0, primarily as a result of new bank debt taken out to finance the interim dividend distributed at the end of the year of MMUS\$450, partially offset by payments on current financial liabilities (Series B bond - MMUS\$ 50, Banco BTG Pactual - MMUS\$ 20, Banco Itaú Corpbanca - MMUS\$ 10, Other -MMUS\$ 1).

-Non-current financial liabilities decreased by MMUS\$ 25.8 because a portion of the loan from Banco Itaú (MMUS\$ 10) was reclassified to short-term because of maturity and the loan from Banco BTG Pactual was prepaid in June (MMUS\$ 16).
+Non-current financial liabilities decreased by MMUS\$ 25.7 because a portion of the loan from Banco Itaú (MMUS\$ 10) was reclassified to short-term because of maturity and the loan from Banco BTG Pactual was prepaid in June (MMUS\$ 16).

-Other non-current liabilities also decreased by MMUS\$ 1.9 as a result of a drop in provisions (-MMUS\$ 1.0) and lower deferred tax liabilities (-MMUS\$ 0.9) related to the existing financing structure in euros that the CSAV Group used to invest in HLAG, as explained above.
-This structure accrues interest that is eliminated upon consolidation, but taxed on a standalone basis in Chile, thus generating a charge to income taxes and increasing deferred tax liabilities for the period.
-This accrued finance income was recognized on a tax basis, thus decreasing the balance with respect to year-end 2020.
+Other non-current liabilities increased MMUS\$ 2.5 as a result of greater deferred tax liabilities (MMUS\$3.5), related to the existing financing structure in euros that the CSAV Group used to invest in HLAG, as explained above.
+This structure accrues interest that is eliminated upon consolidation, but is taxed on a standalone basis in Chile once received, thus generating a temporary difference resulting in a larger negative charge to income tax expense for the period.
+This accrued finance income was recognized on a tax basis, thus increasing the balance with respect to year-end 2020.
+That increase was offset by a decrease in provisions (-MMUS\$ 1.0).

-To date, the Company's financial debt is MMUS\$ 150, at an average rate of 4.8%.
-33.3% of CSAV's financial debt consists of bank loans, while the remainder is the C series bond.
-90% is at fixed rates and only 10% is floating.
+To date, the Company's financial debt is MMUS\$ 600, at an average rate of 2.5%.
+83.3% of CSAV's financial debt consists of bank loans, while the remainder is the C series bond.
+97.5% is at fixed rates and only 2.5% is floating.
 Thus, variable-rate exposure is limited.
-For example, a 1% rise in the LIBOR rate would have a total net impact over the life of the loan of MMUS\$ 0.047.
+For example, a 1% rise in the LIBOR rate would have a total net impact over the life of the loan of MMUS\$ 0.0597.

-As of September 30, 2021, equity increased by MMUS\$ 1,297.3 compared to December 31, 2020.
-This change is explained by increased net income of MMUS\$ 1,986.0 for the first nine months of the year, partly offset by the liability for mandatory minimum dividends (30%) and a rise in other reserves of MMUS\$ 10.4, explained by CSAV's share of HLAG's other comprehensive income and other equity reserves.
+As of December 31, 2021, equity increased by MMUS\$ 2,159.7 compared to December 31, 2020.
+This change is explained by increased net income of MMUS\$ 3,210.1 for the period, and a rise in other reserves of MMUS\$ 16.0, explained by CSAV's share of HLAG's other comprehensive income and other equity reserves.
+These effects were partly offset by the liability for the mandatory dividend payable (30%) and the additional dividend paid during the first half of 2021 (MMUS\$ 103).
 More information on these changes in equity can be found in Note 25 of the Consolidated Financial Statements.